remix-run/react-router/docs/routers/create-browser-router.md

       children: [
         {
           // If we want to include /dashboard in the critical routes, we need to
-          // also include it's index route since patchRoutesOnMiss will not be
+          // also include it's index route since patchRoutesOnNavigation will not be
           // called on a navigation to `/dashboard` because it will have successfully
           // matched the `/dashboard` parent route
           index: true,